 Describing the climax of the trend of moral laxity among young women in the Niger Delta region, Zilayefa says: “We are products of women of easy virtue who did not have morals to pass on to their children” (page 74).

 Well, the case of Zilayefa’s is more interesting.
-How can a child that is sufficient in moral teachings, cash or kind becomes so cheap to satisfy the sexual desires of Sergio and Admiral?
+How can a child that is sufficient in moral teachings, cash or kind become so cheap to satisfy the sexual desires of Sergio and Admiral?

 4. Bribery and Corruption